pmc126/Software-Design/README.md

 ## Code Changes

 The code has been updated to improve efficiency, maintainability, and adheres to software design principles.
-The refactored code provides a more efficient and maintainable implementation of the student management system.
+Also, the refactored code provides a more efficient and maintainable implementation of the student management system.
 It also includes a menu-driven interface for interacting with the system.

 ### Class Student